OpenChain-Project/Security-Assurance-Specification/README.md

 ## Scope

-This document specifies the key requirements of a quality Open Source Software Security Assurance Program that establishes trust between organizations exchanging software solutions comprised of Open Source Software.
+This document specifies the key requirements of a quality open source security assurance program in order to provide a benchmark that builds trust between organizations exchanging software solutions containing open source software.

 ## License